Position

 Average Salary: $145,957

-In Washington, DC, professionals often work in one of the busiest airspaces in the country.
-The key to success here involves handling a high volume of flights with precision.
-The Federal Aviation Administration (FAA) is a major employer in this field, providing a stable environment for career growth.
+In Washington, DC, professionals contribute to managing air traffic in one of the busiest airspaces in the country.
+The Federal Aviation Administration (FAA) is the key employer, offering stable and rewarding career opportunities.

 Find Air Traffic Control Specialist jobs in Washington, DC